gretchenboria/SnapLock/README.md

 # Run the bootstrapper
 python bootstrap_assets.py
 ```

-This will download ~200MB of assets to `./assets/adversarial_pack/` and generate a `manifest.json` that the Adversarial Director uses to select distractor objects.
+This script downloads assets to the local filesystem.
+For the web application, a TypeScript inventory (`services/chaosInventory.ts`) handles remote asset loading from CDN.

 ## Testing & Validation